board of education approves

-Metro Nashville Public Schools educates more than 85,000 students, and with 11,000 people on staff is among the largest employers in the region.
-Last year was especially challenging for MNPS, after enduring $15 million in required budget cuts.
-This year, the district has a plan to regain momentum.
-Director of Schools Shawn Joseph and his budget team have assembled a fiscally responsible proposal to help:
+Metro Nashville Public Schools educates more than 85,000 students, and with 11,000 people on staff, is among the largest employers in the region.
+The 2018-19 budget year was especially challenging for MNPS, after enduring $15 million in required budget cuts.

 attract and retain a talented staff of educators,